-- G. Until award of the contract, and throughout the term of any contract awarded to the Bidder/Offeror/Prospective Contractor represented herein, I agree to promptly make any disclosures not made previously and update changes in ownership, identities of owners and other required information, interests, compensation or conflicts of the persons required to be disclosed.
-I understand that failure to comply with this requirement shall constitute a material breach of contract. Η. I hereby declare under penalty of perjury under the laws of Guam that the foregoing is true and - correct.
+G. Until award of the contract, and throughout the term of any contract awarded to the Bidder/Offeror/Prospective Contractor represented herein, I agree to promptly make any disclosures not made previously and update changes in ownership, identities of owners and other required information, interests, compensation or conflicts of the persons required to be disclosed.
+I understand that failure to comply with this requirement shall constitute a material breach of contract. Н. I hereby declare under penalty of perjury under the laws of Guam that the foregoing is true and correct. (date) Executed on: Signature of one of the following: Bidder/Offeror/Prospective Contractor, if a licensed individual Owner of sole proprietorship Bidder/Offeror/Prospective Contractor Partner, if the Bidder/Offeror/Prospective Contractor is a partnership Officer, if the Bidder/Offeror/Prospective Contractor is a corporation Subscribed and sworn to before me This day of , 20 .

-Executed on: (date)

-Signature of one of the following:

-Bidder/Offeror/Prospective Contractor, if a licensed individual Owner of sole proprietorship Bidder/Offeror/Prospective Contractor

-Partner, if the Bidder/Offeror/Prospective Contractor is a partnership

-Officer, if the Bidder/Offeror/Prospective Contractor is a corporation

-Subscribed and sworn to before me

-This day of , 20

-NOTARY PUBLIC

-My commission expires: